MISP/MISP/docs/generic/supportFunctions.md

 }

 checkInstaller () {
+  # TODO: Implement $FLAVOUR checks and install depending on the platform we are on
   if [[ $(which shasum > /dev/null 2>&1 ; echo $?) != 0 ]]; then
     sudo apt install libdigest-sha-perl -qyy fi